Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: ESE Protocol

 whose protocol $k_L(t)$ is of the form for $t\in (0,t_f)$

 Both protocols are discontinuous at $t=0$ and $t=t_f$ and they will be called optimal and linear, respectively.
 Studying the energetics \cite{sekimoto} of these protocols, as well as almost all other protocols, can only be achieved through numerical simulations \cite{Speck}.
-This raises the question of whether it is possible to design a protocol for which analytical solutions can be obtained for the PDF of work, heat, and entropy production.
-The next section addresses this question.
+This raises the question of whether it is possible to design a protocol for obtaining analytical solutions for the PDF of work, heat, and produced entropy.
+The following section addresses this question.